lekhrazz19/cybersecurity-homelab/lab-setup/ubuntu-setup.md

 ## Initial Configuration

+Once Ubuntu Server was installed, I started with some basic configuration steps to prepare it for testing.

 ### Update System

+The first thing I did was update all packages to make sure the system was current:

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

 ### Check IP Address

+I needed to know the IP address so I could connect from Kali.
+I used:

 ```bash
 ip addr show
 # or